Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Property taxes in the state of Iowa are a major source of revenue for local governments and services, including public schools.
 Taxes are collected annually, based on assessed property values that are recalculated every two years.

-The state’s average effective property tax rate is 1.50%, which ranks among the top 10 rates in the U.S. However, since rates are determined locally, property taxes vary greatly between cities and counties within Iowa.
+The state’s effective property tax rate is 1.29%, which means the median annual property tax payment is equal to 1.29% of the median home value.
+However, since rates are determined locally, property taxes vary greatly between cities and counties within Iowa.

 If you’re considering buying a home in any county in Iowa, check out our mortgage guide to learn about rates and the details of getting a mortgage in the Hawkeye State.